-- Score all goals. - Assign only scores of 2, 1, or 0. - If you assess and score a goal 2, score all objectives under that goal 2 without assessing each objective - If you assess and score a goal 1 or 0, assess and score all associated objectives - If you assess and score a goal or objective 1, you must assign an A, I, or both: Use A if the child requires some form of assistance to perform the item. - Use A if the child requires some form of assistance to perform the item.
-Use I if the child's performance of the skill is incomplete (partial performance or inconsistent use of the skill). - Use Notes to assist in qualifying children's scores (optional but highly recommended).
-Notes are as follows: C Conduct M = Modification: Q Quality: R = Report.
+- Score all goals. - Assign only scores of 2, 1, or 0.
+Known and a score and 2 score all a bitsticity on the theta scole 2 - If you assess and score a goal 2, score all objectives under that goal 2 without assessing each objective - If you assess and score a goal 1 or 0, assess and score all associated objectives If you assess and score a goal or objective 1, you must assign an A. I. or both: - Use A if the child requires some form of assistance to perform the item. - Use I if the child's performance of the skill is incomplete (partial performance or inconsistent use of the skill). - Use Notes to assist in qualifying children's scores (optional but highly recommended).
+Notes are as follows: C Conduct, M - Modification; Q - Quality; R - Report.